Molecular marker

-A molecular marker is a molecule, sampled from some source, that gives information about its source.
+In molecular biology and other fields, a molecular marker is a molecule, sampled from some source, that gives information about its source.
 For example, DNA is a molecular marker that gives information about the organism from which it was taken.
 For another example, some proteins can be molecular markers of Alzheimer's disease in a person from which they are taken.
 Molecular markers may be non-biological.
 Non-biological markers are often used in environmental studies.

 Genetic markers

 In genetics, a molecular marker (identified as genetic marker) is a fragment of DNA that is associated with a certain location within the genome.
 Molecular markers are used in molecular biology and biotechnology to identify a particular sequence of DNA in a pool of unknown DNA.

 Types of genetic markers

 There are many types of genetic markers, each with particular limitations and strengths.
 Within genetic markers there are three different categories: "First Generation Markers", "Second Generation Markers", and "New Generation Markers".
 These types of markers may also identify dominance and co-dominance within the genome.
 Identifying dominance and co-dominance with a marker may help identify heterozygotes from homozygotes within the organism.
 Co-dominant markers are more beneficial because they identify more than one allele thus enabling someone to follow a particular trait through mapping techniques.
 These markers allow for the amplification of particular sequence within the genome for comparison and analysis.

 Molecular markers are effective because they identify an abundance of genetic linkage between identifiable locations within a chromosome and are able to be repeated for verification.
 They can identify small changes within the mapping population enabling distinction between a mapping species, allowing for segregation of traits and identity.
 They identify particular locations on a chromosome, allowing for physical maps to be created.
 Lastly they can identify how many alleles an organism has for a particular trait (bi allelic or poly allelic).

 Genomic markers as mentioned, have particular strengths and weakness, so, consideration and knowledge of the markers is necessary before use.
 For instance, a RAPD marker is dominant (identifying only one band of distinction) and it may be sensitive to reproducible results.
 This is typically due to the conditions in which it was produced.
 RAPD's are used also under the assumption that two samples share a same locus when a sample is produced.
 Different markers may also require different amounts of DNA.
-RAPD's may only need 0.02ug of DNA while an RFLP marker may require 10ug of DNA extracted from it to produce identifiable results. currently, SNP markers have turned out to be a potential tool in breeding programs in several crops.
+RAPD's may only need 0.02 ug of DNA while an RFLP marker may require 10 ug of DNA extracted from it to produce identifiable results. currently, SNP markers have turned out to be a potential tool in breeding programs in several crops.